Modern Slavery Statement

 Verification and risk assessment

-We carry out due diligence checks on our supply chain based on international indices, supplier performance and other indicators and have a robust supporting audit process in place.
+We carry out regular due diligence spot checks on our supply chain based on international indices, supplier performance and other indicators and have a robust supporting audit process in place.
 Our standard supplier contracts contain compliance with laws, which oblige all parties to comply with all local legislation applicable to their activities under contract.

-Audits
+Audits and reports

 We carry out verification of code conformance and adherence through our supplier audit process, including demonstration from our supply chain that they have passed down Stott and May’s requirements to their own suppliers and contractors and have supporting audit processes in place.